steffenkd/nvim/README.md

 - [theena's](https://theena.net/) writing implementation [OVI-Write](https://github.com/MiragianCycle/OVIWrite)

 It is a neovim implementation for writers, bloggers and zettelkasten enthusiasts.
+It has:
+- Zenmode focused writing
+- Markdown-browser-preview
+- light/dark-mode
+- Zettelkasten/Telekasten ability
+- many other features whcih come automatically with neovim

 On Linux install the following packages for a better experience:
 ```neovim ripgrep ack git nodejs xclip clang fd-find fzf curl```